Year 0 - Foundation Year

 Current Science Issues in Human Biology

-This module aims to develop your wider understanding of how scientific research and developments influence and affect human health and society.
-You develop your independent research and analysis skills as you comment on important issues relating to Human Biology and public health.
+This module aims to develop a student’s wider understanding of how scientific research and developments impact and affect human health and society.
+Students develop their independent research and analysis skills as they critique important issues relating to Human Biology and public health.

 Honours Project in Human Biology

-This module allows you to undertake a piece of commercially/socially relevant research in the field of Human Biology.
-You are required to identify an area of research directly relevant to your degree pathway and design and undertake appropriate experiments.
+This module allows students to undertake a piece of commercially/socially relevant research in the field of Human Biology.
+Students are required to identify an area of research directly relevant to their degree pathway and design and undertake appropriate experiments.
 BSc (Hons) Ecology students are required to undertake field based research evidencing a minimum of 10days field work.
-The module aims to give you experience of independent research, analysis and experience of presenting findings in two styles: a written scientific paper and a presented poster to a non-specialist audience.
+The module aims to give students experience of independent research, analysis and experience of presenting findings in two styles: a written scientific paper and a presented poster to a non-specialist audience.

 Human Reproduction and Development

-The aim of the Human Reproduction and Development module is to provide you with an in depth understanding of sexual reproduction, including the hormonal control of gametogenesis, ovulation and pregnancy.
-You will learn the processes that occur during the formation of an infant from fertilisation, through gestation and up to delivery at full term.
+The aim of the Human Reproduction and Development module is to provide students with an in depth understanding of sexual reproduction, including the hormonal control of gametogenesis, ovulation and pregnancy.
+Students will learn the processes that occur during the formation of an infant from fertilisation, through gestation and up to delivery at full term.

 The module aims to develop a systematic understanding of the role of computing in biological research, the fundamentals of molecular biology and to introduce the key concepts and techniques in Bioinformatics.